Listen to the Podcast

-When you are in the trade: what is it that I am thinking about? what is my thought process?
-Now you know and understand that you’ll probably have some position, it will pull back a little bit, sometimes they don’t work in your favor and you have that positive and negative emotions, sometimes it goes up and you have positive emotions, sometimes they go down and you get negative emotions.
+When are you in the trade: what is it that I am thinking about?
+What is my thought process?
+Now you know and understand that you’ll probably have some position, it will pull back a little bit, sometimes they don’t work in your favor, and you have that positive and negative emotion, sometimes it goes up, and you have positive emotions, sometimes they go down, and you get negative emotions.
 So what am I thinking about when I am in the trade?

-Again, I ask myself really one main question and this is what I am always thinking about and it just keeps things simple.
-That way my brain doesn’t do this ping pong factor or ping pong thing, like pong goes back and forth and back.
-Do you ever have those thoughts where you have one though, the butterfly effect, and then one thought leads to the next thought, then you lead to another thought.
-It’s kind of like day dreaming but it just continues to go in circles and really in the end it kind of creates this tornado effect where you start thinking about negative thoughts and that is really what I try to avoid.
+Again, I ask myself really one primary question, and this is what I am always thinking about, and it just keeps things simple.
+That way my brain doesn’t do this ping-pong factor or ping pong thing like pong goes back and forth and back.
+Do you ever have those thoughts where you have one though, the butterfly effect, and then one idea leads to the next thought, then you lead to another thought?
+It’s kind of like day dreaming but it just continues to go in circles, and indeed in the end it kind of creates this tornado effect where you start thinking about negative thoughts and that is really what I try to avoid.

 If the price is moving at a nice price spread.
 You have a price spread that is large rather than a price spread that is small, that to me is good behavior.
 If you have a small price spread is kind of a weaker behavior.
 Then if you have volume coming in with it, that’s also great.
 If you have light volume, that is not as good.

 It’s all about thinking